-Willem Blois Dalhousie University, Julia LeBlanc Dalhousie University health professions have long explored the theory and real-life practice of interprofessional collaboration[1].
+Willem Blois Dalhousie University, Julia LeBlanc Dalhousie University Rationale/Background: While Interprofessional Education (IPE) is a relatively new buzzword in medical education, disciplines outside the health professions have long explored the theory and real-life practice of interprofessional collaboration[1].
 In a new and innovative IPE minicourse through Dalhousie Medical School, we engage professional classical music ensembles in the community to teach communication, team functioning and conflict resolution to health professions students.
 The first iteration of this course took place in March 2019 and paired a professional classical string quartet with healthcare students from various disciplines.
 After a successful debut, participant reflections described the value gained from full immersion in a musical ensemble while observing and engaging with professional collaborators to learn what successful collaboration looks like, sounds like, and feels like.
 Co-presenters and resident physicians Julia LeBlanc and Willem Blois bring training and expertise as classical musicians to the forefront in a dynamic workshop providing new insight into interprofessional education.